opensearch-project/project-website/_posts/2024-03-25-Announcing-Data-Prepper-2.7.0.md

 The secret under `host-secret-config` is assumed to be stored as plaintext.
 To support [secret rotation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets.html) for OpenSearch, the `opensearch` source automatically refreshes its basic credentials, (username/password) according to the `refresh_interval` by polling the latest secret values.

-For more details, please reference our [aws extension plugins](https://opensearch.org/docs/latest/data-prepper/managing-data-prepper/configuring-data-prepper/#aws-extension-plugins) document.
+For more information, please see the [`aws` extension](https://opensearch.org/docs/latest/data-prepper/managing-data-prepper/configuring-data-prepper/#aws-extension-plugins) documentation.

 ## Other features